top of page

 I do NOT credit for lessons missed for any reason, unless I myself cancel and deviate from the already established calendar.

-If you know up ahead that you or your child is going to have a surgical procedure and will be absent for a time, I am reasonable and am willing to discuss this.
+Medical issues, surgery and long term illness.
+If you know up ahead that a student is going to have a surgical procedure and will be absent for a time, I am reasonable and am willing to discuss this.
 If a student is always good at paying tuition, has good attendance and is dedicated to practicing, I am more than willing to work with a family in a difficult situation.

 If your child injures an arm or leg, when they are able, please continue to bring them to lessons.
 We can work on other aspects of learning music even if they are unable to play.